bfok123/Capstone-Project/Blogs/Blog3.md

 <ins>Input:</ins> Song structure, topics and/or keywords for each part
 <ins>Output:</ins> Complete song with given structure and topics/keywords
-<ins>Technique:</ins> Deep learning using data from RhymeZone (or other rhyme database), and also from scraping lyrics using the Genius API
+<ins>Technique:</ins> Deep learning using data from a popular song dataset from Kaggle and additional data using a script to scrape lyrics from Genius Lyrics.
+Scrape rhyming data from RhymeZone or download the CMU Pronunciation Dictionary.
-<ins>Initial Goal:</ins> Generate a rnn model for generating one verse of a pop song from a topic, with rhymes built in
+<ins>Initial Goal:</ins> Generate a RNN model for generating a rhyming verse of a pop song given a topic
 <ins>Stretch Goal #1:</ins> Add song structure as an input so users can add a chorus and verses
-<ins>Stretch Goal: #2</ins> Generate 6 rnn models for 3 music genres, allowing users to choose a combination of genres for their lyric generation
+<ins>Stretch Goal: #2</ins> Generate 6 RNN models for 3 music genres, allowing users to choose a combination of genres for their lyric generation
 <ins>Strecth Goal #3:</ins> Develop a front end for our application

 **Motivation:**